2008 Auburn Tigers football team

 The 2008 Auburn Tigers football team represented Auburn University during 2008 NCAA Division I FBS football season.
 Tommy Tuberville served his tenth and final season as head coach at Auburn.
-He was joined by a new defensive coordinator Paul Rhoads and new offensive coordinator Tony Franklin, who attempted to implement Tuberville’s new without the proper players suited for the spread offense in a failed effort to correct the Tigers' offensive struggles in 2007.
+He was joined by a new defensive coordinator Paul Rhoads and new offensive coordinator Tony Franklin, who attempted to implement Tuberville’s new offense without the proper players suited for the spread offense in a failed effort to correct the Tigers' offensive struggles in 2007.
 Tuberville fired Franklin six games into the season.

 Auburn played a seven-game home schedule at Jordan–Hare Stadium, while traveling to Mountaineer Field in Morgantown, West Virginia for the Tigers' first ever meeting with the West Virginia Mountaineers.
 The Tennessee Volunteers returned to the Tigers' schedule for the first time since Auburn defeated Tennessee twice in AU's undefeated 2004 season.
 LSU, Arkansas, and Georgia rounded out Auburn's home conference schedule.

-Pre-season
+Preseason

 Rankings

 The Tigers entered the season with high expectations, ranked highly by multiple polls in the preseason.
 The Associated Press Poll placed Auburn at #10 while the USA Today Coaches' Poll, a component of the Bowl Championship Series rankings, had Auburn at #11.
 Other rankings include: